 Forecasting production output is a critical function in a hand-off between the Cultivation team and the Packing and Sales teams.
-To aid in that hand-off, Artemis has developed a feature we're calling Crystal Ball.
+To aid in that hand-off, LUNA CMP has developed a feature we're calling Crystal Ball.
 With Crystal Ball, when you schedule or start batches, you're able to see what your projected output as well as loss percentage will be.
 As a note, this is only available for templates/batches with a single harvest.
 It is not available for cut-and-come again or partial harvests.

 How Crystal Ball Works

 The Crystal Ball forecast is calculated based on historical harvests, looking at relevant recent harvests on a rolling basis.
 This ensures that seasonality is taken into account and any abnormally detected harvests (for instance, you had to dump an entire batch) are removed from the forecast by performing several prediction computations and showing you the "best" one with the lowest error value.
 If you hover over the tooltip, you'll see which computation was used for your forecasted loss and output calculation.

 - Forecasted Loss is calculated using loss from discards/destroys as well as any built in loss when measuring historical yield.

 - Forecasted Output will be shown for any resource outputs associated with the batch.
 Included will be a target amount as well as a range.
 Forecasted outputs will take loss into account as well.